plone/plone.protect/README.txt

 If you only need to allow HTTP POST requests you can use the *PostOnly* checker::

-  from plone.app.protect import PostOnly from plone.app.protect import protect
+  from plone.protect import PostOnly from plone.protect import protect

   @protect(PostOnly)
   def manage_doSomething(self, param, REQUEST=None):